- Brand publishing teams must strike a balance between creating valuable, interesting content and protecting the best interests of their companies.

 - Specific stances around issues such as racial justice, health or vaccinations can be polarizing

-And they’re not really sensitivities as such; they can often do lasting damage to relationships and how the company presents itself.
+Problems like these can often do lasting damage to relationships and how the company presents itself.
 What makes this issue even more tangled is that correcting, clarifying or consistently “pulling” certain content offline, or printing apologies, are reactive measures that often do more harm than good.

 It can be tempting to not think too much about these types of “hypothetical” problems upfront.
 After all, people assume that teams are staffed with experienced and talented people who will intrinsically know how to present information in a way that’s interesting but also palatable; and won’t hurt larger business interests.